PIRCImagingTools/FSBS/README.md

 ```

 >[!NOTE]
 > The file directory and Excel file must be within the current folder, or a folder that is downstream of your current folder for Docker to access the files correctly.
+If specifying search/exclude terms or directories that contain spaces, place them in quotes to avoid errors ```--search_dir "test folder"```

 ### III.
 Running FSBS in Batch CSV Mode
 To run FSBS in batch CSV mode, one piece of information is required, but adding additional parameters may help.